Search

 Key takeaways

-• A cardiac arrest occurs when the heart suddenly stops beating.
+• A cardiac arrest is when the heart suddenly stops beating.

 What causes a cardiac arrest?